 This conclusion is absolutely unfounded and you should know it.
-On the preceding thread the proof has been given that the “tautologous” interrelation of balances, i.e. NX ≡ (S-I) + (T-G), is PROVABLE false.#1
+On the preceding thread, the proof has been given that the “tautologous” interrelation of balances, i.e. NX ≡ (S−I) + (T−G), is PROVABLY false.#1

 By warming up the old discussion you make four points rather clear:

-(i) That Summers, Krugman, DeLong were talking trash already 12 years ago.
+(i) That Summers, Krugman, DeLong was talking trash already 12 years ago.

 (ii) That they did not realize then that their “tautologous” relation has been false since the 1930s.